LarraTrinidad/LarraT/README.md

-# Codes used for thesis
+# Codes used in thesis